Chello/micro-WoT-Servient/README.md

 ## How does it work?

-This module provides an Electron-made GUI for [WoT-microcontroller-servient project](https://github.com/UniBO-PRISMLab/WoT-microcontroller-servient).
+This module provides an Electron-made GUI for [WoT-microcontroller-servient project](https://github.com/UniBO-PRISMLab/WoT-microcontroller-servient) by Daniele Rossi.
 User can provide all the metadata included in W3C WoT Thing Descriptions via forms on GUI and store them in a JSON Thing Description file.
 The project can also build a scripting file including the Thing logic.
-This scripting file is executed by microcontrollers and it has the .ino extension.
+This scripting file is compiled and flashed into a microcontroller.
+The sketch has .ino extension (like Arduino IDE).
-This project can also compile the built .ino project and upload to the prototipying board, calling the WoTServient CLI and showing it to a built-in terminal.
+This project can also compile the built .ino project and upload to the prototipying board, calling the Servient Builder and showing it to a built-in terminal.

-The **only supported** embedded systems are NodeMCU ESP8266 and ESP32.
+The **only supported** embedded system is Espressif ESP32 (an extra compatibility support is provided for NodeMCU ESP8266)

 ## Prerequisites
 This package is only supported by Linux systems.